A method for the systematic generation of graph XAI benchmarks via Weisfeiler-Leman coloring: Hyperparameters

-For each dataset, we train a GIN-based architecture \citep{Xu2019} by following a hold-out model selection procedure and a grid search algorithm to optimize hyperparameters.
-Specifically, we split each dataset into $70\%$ training, $20\%$ validation, and $10\%$ test sets.
-The learning rate is tuned from $\{0.001, 0.0001\}$, the number of message passing iterations (corresponding to the number of architectural layers) from \{1,2,3,4,5\}, the number of units for each layer from $\{32, 64\}$ and the weight decay factor from $\{0.001, 0.0001\}$.
-Utilizing the Adam optimizer \citep{kingma2014adam}, models are trained for a maximum of 1500 epochs, with an early stopping patience of 30 to prevent overfitting.
-Model selection is based on the F1 score, and all selected models achieve a minimum of a 0.92 F1 score on the validation set.
-Finally, XAI techniques are employed to explain the predictions of the selected models on the test sets, and their performance is assessed by evaluating the alignment of explanations with GTs.
-Explainers characterized by hyperparameters have been applied with the default settings available from \cite{Fey/Lenssen/2019}.
+During the experiments, The learning rate was tuned from $\{0.001, 0.0001\}$, the number of message passing iterations (corresponding to the number of architectural layers) from \{1,2,3,4,5\}, the number of units for each layer from $\{32, 64\}$ and the weight decay factor from $\{0.001, 0.0001\}$.
+We used the Adam optimizer \citep{kingma2014adam}, training for a maximum of 1500 epochs with an early stopping patience of 30 to prevent overfitting.
+Table~\ref{tab:selection} shows the scores obtained by the selected models on the test set, and their respective hyperparameters.
 All experiments have been conducted on a machine with 2 Xeon Gold 6238R of 28 cores and a base clock of 2.20 GHz each, 256 GB of RAM, and 2 GPU NVIDIA A30 featuring 3584 CUDA cores.